 The theme for my life in 2014 was to begin again and I was happy to launch Flyer Fever, a website dedicated to showcasing my personal collection of coin-operated video game flyers in 1,280 pixel resolution.

-I’ve collected about 50 flyers from 1992 and later because they promote re-releases and sequels for video games I loved in the seventies and eighties.
+I’ve collected about 50 flyers from 1992 and later because they promote re-releases and sequels for video games I loved in the seventies, eighties and nineties.
 Other flyers I collected because I like their unique graphic designs.

 Special thanks to